 Availability of services varies among Mayo Clinic locations.
 Please confirm when you contact Mayo Clinic.

 At Mayo Clinic's campus in Rochester, Minnesota, you'll find a specialized multidisciplinary fetal surgery team trained to care for women with pregnancies complicated by all forms of fetal distress and abnormalities.
 Improvements in prenatal testing, imaging and technology have provided maternal-fetal medicine specialists with new tools to address these conditions.

 Maternal care team

-The maternal care team uses a coordinated, multidisciplinary team approach to help women experiencing high-risk pregnancies.
+The maternal care team at Mayo Clinic's campus in Rochester, Minnesota, uses a coordinated, multidisciplinary team approach to help women experiencing high-risk pregnancies.
 Services include:

 - Care and counseling before pregnancy begins (preconception care) for women who have increased medical, surgical or genetic risks